-7. Complaints and confidential reporting policies
+8. Complaints and confidential reporting policies

 The Fire Authority operates a formal complaints procedure which is available to both staff and stakeholders either on request or on our website.
 The procedure is well documented.
 The Complaints Investigation Officer formally investigates every complaint and a summary of complaints made is reported to the Scrutiny & Audit Panel in September each year.
 The Fire Authority has dealt with less than 30 complaints each year for the last five years.
-There have been no findings of maladministration against the Fire Authority for 2011/12.
+There have been no findings of maladministration against the Fire Authority for 2012/13.

-The Fire Authority also has a Whistleblowing Policy along with an Anti Fraud & Corruption Strategy.
+The Fire Authority also has a Whistleblowing Policy along with an Anti-Fraud & Corruption Strategy.
 Staff are informed of these at their induction and are reminded on a regular basis.
-Both the Whistleblowing Policy and Anti Fraud Strategy are reviewed and updated where necessary on a regular basis and leaflets issued to all staff.
-One potential issue was reported under the Fire Authority whistleblowing arrangements in 2011/12, but following investigation, was found to be unsubstantiated, but did lead to a further tightening of internal controls and policy clarifications.
-In April 2011, an Employment Tribunal claim was received from a previous employee and has now been settled.
+Both the Whistleblowing Policy and Anti-Fraud Strategy are reviewed and updated where necessary on a regular basis and leaflets issued to all staff.
+There have been no whistleblowing cases in 2012/13 and no employment claims were made against the Authority in 2012/13.

-8. Compliance
+9. Compliance